-The American Civil War is famous now for its large-scale set-piece battles and high casualty rates but it was also a local affair, vicious and brutal, fought between neighbours, friends, and within families.
+The American Civil War is famous now for its large-scale set-piece battles and high casualty rates which have since become etched in the pantheon of warfare but it was also a vicious and brutal struggle fought between friends, neighbours, and within families.
 Guerrilla bands were formed to fight both for and against Secession that had no formal command structure and were not subject to military discipline.
-Some of the leaders of these bands have since become legends others largely forgotten but they all shared an arbitrary attachment to violence often shocking in its intensity.
+Some of the leaders of these bands have since become legends in their own right, famed for their cruelty and arbitrary use of violence against soldiers and civilians alike.

-One of the more notorious guerrilla leaders was Champ Ferguson, who along with Henry Wirz, the Commandant of the Andersonville Prisoner-of-War-Camp, became the only men with links to the Confederacy to be executed for their wartime activities.
+A particularly notorious guerilla leader was Champ Ferguson, who along with Henry Wirz, the Commandant of the Andersonville Prisoner-of-War-Camp, was one of only two men with links to the Confederacy to be executed for their wartime activities.

 Both executions, it could be argued, had more than a hint of vengeance about them.